seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 *Enter HORATIO and MARCELLUS*

 **HORATIO**
-Friends to this ground.
+Friends to this ground. /

 **MARCELLUS**
-And liegemen to the Dane.
+/ And liegemen to the Dane.

 **FRANCISCO**
-Give you good night.
+Give you good night. /

 **MARCELLUS**
-O, farewell, honest soldier:
+/ O, farewell, honest soldier:
-Who hath relieved you?
+Who hath relieved you? /

 **FRANCISCO**
-Bernardo has my place.
+/ Bernardo has my place.
-Give you good night.
+Give you good night. /

 *Exit*

 **MARCELLUS**
-Holla!
-Bernardo!
+/ Holla!
+Bernardo! /

 **BERNARDO**
-Say,
+/ Say,
-What, is Horatio there?
+What, is Horatio there? /

 **HORATIO**
-A piece of him.
+/ A piece of him.

 **BERNARDO**
 Welcome, Horatio: welcome, good Marcellus.

 **MARCELLUS**
-What, has this thing appear'd again to-night?
+What, has this thing appear'd again tonight?

 **BERNARDO**
 I have seen nothing.